 Day 1: Chiang Mai- Palong village

 Your guide and driver will meet you at 0800 at your hotel for your Family Fun with Elephants and Sticky Waterfalls adventure.
 You will drive to the north to the Mae Sa Valley.
-First stop will be the Chang, formerly known as the Thai Elephant Care Center, an animal-friendly elephant camp.
+The first stop will be the Chang, formerly known as the Thai Elephant Care Center, an animal-friendly elephant camp.
 You will learn about the Asian Elephant and its current status as an endangered species.
 At this camp, there is no show and no elephant riding.
 You will also get safety instructions before you meet the elephants up close.
 Although in captivity, elephants are still wild animals, and you have to be careful in their presence.
 The Chang is next to the Maesa Elephant Conservation Park, the former Mae Sa Elephant Camp.
 It shares the same owners.

 You will change into a traditional Thai farmers tunic which is very comfortable.
 Then you will meet our elderly elephants and get close to them.
 You will learn to make dried grass which you will later feed to the elephants.
 You will also visit the elephant cemetery and the place where the elephants rest at night time.
 Elephants love herb balls, and you will learn how to make them.
 Feed them to the elephants.
 Then you will bathe with an elephant.
 Elephants love to play in the water.
 It is a lot of fun to join them.
 Feed bananas to our elephants.
 Then it is time to say farewell to your elephant friends.

 Market visit and Trekking

 Fun activities for the young

 After arrival in the village, the children can participate in fun activities in the village.
 These can vary from picking fruit, collecting vegetables for dinner, feeding the pigs, or taking part in sports with children from the community.
 Then it is time for a cooking course.
 Your guide will teach you how to cook in a wok on a wood fire.